denoland/vscode_deno/README.md

 The extension separate Client/Server with LSP

-This means that complicated problems are handled on the server side
+This means that complicated problems are handled on the server-side

-Extension won't block your vscode
+The extension won't block your vscode

 ![Process](screenshot/process.png)